 Chemicals used in the manufacturing of rubber for items such as condoms and baby pacifiers have also been linked to cancer.

-Most mattresses are made with toxic chemicals that give off a variety of harmful fumes.
+Most mattresses are made with toxic chemicals that give off a variety of harmful fumes, slowly poisoning us while we sleep.

 Many products advertised as safe and gentle are anything but.